RaccoonCH/Rakkit/docs/en/graphql/query/subscriptions.md

 > Be aware that we can't mix the `subscribe` option with the `topics` and `filter` options.
 If the filtering is still needed, we can use the [`withFilter` function](https://github.com/apollographql/graphql-subscriptions#filters) from the `graphql-subscriptions` package.

 Now we can implement the subscription resolver.
-It will receive the payload from a triggered topic of the pubsub system using the `@Root()` decorator.
+It will receive the payload **before the context**.
 There, we can transform it to the returned shape.

 ```typescript
 class SampleResolver {